-In an Asana vs Jira match-up, Asana will be the better choice for you if you’re looking for a classic or general project management software tool, while Jira will be the better option if you work in engineering or software development and are looking for an agile project management solution.
-What’s more, during our recent tests, Asana performed quite a bit better than Jira when it came to completing a variety of standard project management tasks.
+In an Asana versus Jira match-up, Asana will be the better choice for you if you’re looking for a classic or general project management software tool, while Jira will be the better option if you work in engineering or software development and are looking for an agile project management solution.

-If you’re a total beginner when it comes to project management, Asana’s straightforward task lists and timeline view will make your transition over to the platform simple, while the rule-based automation builder will help you streamline your team’s workflows.
-If your business isn’t in a position to invest in software, Jira’s free plan is impressive, but you’ll experience a steeper learning curve than you will with Asana.
-Although Asana wins this match-up, Teamwork is easier to use, contains better task management features, and retails at a cheaper starting price.
+If you’re a total beginner when it comes to project management, Asana’s straightforward task lists and timeline view will make your transition over to the platform simple.
+While, Jira’s free plan is impressive, you’ll experience a steeper learning curve than you will with Asana.

 |